thaliaarchi/unix-news/licenses/README.md

   Katholieke Universiteit Leuven, Departement Computerwetenschappen \
   Revised 23 May 2015

-  Effective from 1 September 1977, signed by AT&T on 1 September 1977 and by
-  Leuven on 15 September 1977.
+  Effective from 1 September 1977, signed by Western on 1 September 1977 and by Leuven on 15 September 1977.
+The cost was $190.

   > This is the Unix licence signed by K.U.Leuven in September 1977.
 It allows
   > the K.U.Leuven to run Unix V6 (version 6) on the PDP 11/45 of the Unité